Yuelioi/docs-v3/Ue/blueprint/zh/AR Augmented Reality/Tracking/Get All AR Geometries By Class.md

 ---
-display_name: Get All AR Geometries By Class
+title: Get All AR Geometries By Class
 order: 6
 ---
 ## Navigation